 Ursula Grace Williams

-Born in Ponsonby, Auckland, director Ursula Grace was immersed in the art of filmmaking from childhood, growing up on set with her mother and sister working as wardrobe designers and her father working intermittently in art departments.
+Born in Ponsonby, Auckland, producer/director Ursula Grace was immersed in the art of filmmaking from childhood, growing up on set with her mother and sister working as wardrobe designers and her father working intermittently in art departments.

-Ursula has gone on to direct, write and produce The King a short documentary film made as a part of her Master's thesis (first class honours).
+Ursula went on to direct, write and produce The King a short documentary film made as a part of her Master's thesis (first class honours).
 The King won her the audience award at the NZIFF for best short as well as showcasing at the Sydney Film Festival 2016.
 She was also winner of the Inaugural Bright Sunday Emerging Pasifika Director Award at the 2016 Wāiroa Maori Film Festival for this film.

-Audience Award, NZIFF 2016
+Audience Award, NZIFF (2016) - The King